wsibble/ifarith-compilerP5/discussion.md

 instructors do reserve the right to take off for technical inaccuracies (i.e., if you say something factually wrong).

-Each of these questions should take roughly at least a paragraph or two.
+Each of these (six, five main followed by last) questions should take roughly at least a paragraph or two.
 Try to aim for between 1-500 words per question.
 You may divide up the work, but each of you should collectively read and agree to each other's answers.

 [ Question 1 ]

-For this task, you will three four new .irv programs.
+For this task, you will three new .irv programs.
 These are `ir-virtual?` programs in a pseudo-assembly format.
 Try to compile the program.
+Here, you should briefly explain the purpose of ir-virtual, especially how it is different than x86: what are the pros and cons of using ir-virtual as a representation?
+You can get the compiler to to compile ir-virtual files like so:

+racket compiler.rkt -v test-programs/sum1.irv

+(Also pass in -m for Mac)

 [ Question 2 ]